skylerdegrote/portfolio_website/README.md

 - - - -
 ## On the Development Page
+This section description coming soon
 - - - -
 ## On the Design Page
+This section description coming soon

 - - - -
 ## On the Resume Page
 I've included everything from how to contact me to what my extra curricular activities in college were.
 The pieces that I believe are the